kubernetes-sigs/gateway-api/site-src/guides/implementers-guide.md

 It may not be very relevant if you are intending to _use_ this API as an end user as opposed to _building_ something that uses it.

-!!! note
-    This document is officially a part of the Gateway API specification.
-    Requirements in this document labelled as MUST, SHOULD, or MAY must be treated the same as in the detailed specification page.
-(That is, the words MUST, SHOULD, and MAY must be interpreted as described in RFC 2119.)

 This is a living document, if you see something missing, PRs welcomed!

 ## Important things to remember about Gateway API